module Pqueue: Pqueuemodule type OrderedType =sig..end

 PrioQueue.min_elt: 'a PrioQueue.t -> (Prio.t * 'a) option

-module type OrderedPolyType =sig
+module type OrderedPolyType =sig..end

-Input signature of the functors Pqueue.MakeMinPoly
+Input signature of the functors Pqueue.MakeMinPoly and Pqueue.MakeMaxPoly.

-module type MinPoly =sig
+module type MinPoly =sig..end

-Output signature of the functor Pqueue.MakeMinPoly
+Output signature of the functor Pqueue.MakeMinPoly.

 module MakeMinPoly: